-Diane Tinucci of Lafayette High School, Wildwood, MO, contributed the idea for the content and the formatting in this "Quick Guide."
+Diane Tinucci of Lafayette High School, Wildwood, MO, contributed the idea for the content in this "Quick Guide."
 The Editor-In-Chief for this complete manual is Mariestelle Brown of North Iowa Area Community College, Mason City, IA.

-Instructions for Becoming Acquainted with Writer's Workbench Version 8.2 appears, click OK.
+Instructions for Becoming Acquainted with Writer's Workbench Version 8.3